 Apart from the fiduciary duties (i.e. act in good faith, with due diligence and care and in the best interests of the Company and its shareholders), the Board's key responsibilities are to set strategic directions and to ensure that the long term objective of enhancing shareholders' value is achieved.
-The Board's performance is also measured by its ability to support management especially in times of crisis and to steer the Company towards profitable directions.
-In doing so, the Board will take into consideration the financial indicators set out in the Code as guidelines for evaluating the Board's performance.
+The Board's performance is also measured by its ability to support Management especially in times of crisis and to steer the Company towards profitability.
+In doing so, the Nominating Committee takes into consideration the financial indicators set out in the Code as guidelines for evaluating the Board's performance.